maccmu/macposts/README.md

 * Where are the data and examples?

-  We are working on designing some examples and publish the data elsewhere.
+  We are working on designing some examples and will publish the data elsewhere.
   So stay tuned.
 Meanwhile, you can try the old data and examples in [MAC-POSTS].

 * Where is the Git repository?